beamable/UnrealSDK/Docs/docs/samples/basic/discord-demo.md

    2. `bot_token -> Your Bot Token`
    3. `guild_id -> Your Discord Server ID`
    4. `notify_channel -> Optional- Discord channel ID that bot will notify about status changes`
+7. Open the `Plugins/BEAMPROJ_DiscordDemo/Overrides/Config/DefaultGame.ini`.
+	1. Replace the `DiscordAppId` in it with `Your App Id`.
+	2. Regenerate project files.
-7. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_DiscordDemo`) project.
+8. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_DiscordDemo`) project.
-8. Sign into your Beamable account and go to the `discord-demo` realm.
+9. Sign into your Beamable account and go to the `discord-demo` realm.
 	1. Hit `Apply to Build`.
-9. Open a bash terminal at the `BeamableUnreal` root directory.
+10. Open a bash terminal at the `BeamableUnreal` root directory.
-10. Run `dotnet beam enable --with-group BEAMPROJ_DiscordDemo`
+11. Run `dotnet beam project enable --with-group BEAMPROJ_DiscordDemo`
-11. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `discord-demo` realm.
+12. Run `dotnet beam project disable --without-group BEAMPROJ_DiscordDemo`
+13. Run `dotnet beam deploy plan`.
+	1. This tells you details about the services you would deploy given your project's local state.
+14. Run `dotnet beam deploy release --latest-plan`.
+	1. This deploys the services outlined by the generated plan in the previous command.
-12. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
+15. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.

 Now, you are ready to sign into a game using Discord.